 Utensils and glasses is another area to carefully watch for the spread of germs.
 Make sure to wipe utensils and glasses before using them.

 If you can, carry your own personal utensils with you.
-We personally always carry our Sporks with us.
-These have come in handy when trying food at the market.
-They have also been a lifesaver when the utensils don’t look clean.
+We personally always have our Sporks with us.
+These spoon/fork combos have come in handy when trying something at the market.
+They’ve also been a lifesaver when the utensils don’t look clean.

 Washing your hand before eating might be second nature to you.
 And if it is not, we strongly encourage it.
 But what do you do when there are no bathrooms around?

 The best solution is to keep hand sanitizer with you at all times.
-With a couple drops of gel, you can easily clean your hands on the go.
-And, with the lack of napkins in most of the countries we visited, hand sanitizer serves a second purpose.
-It replaces napkins when needed!
+With a couple of drops of gel, you can easily clean your hands on the go.
+And, with the lack of napkins in most of the countries, hand sanitizer serves a second purpose.
+Their use replaces napkins when needed.